munin-monitoring/munin/doc/master/index.rst

      <munin-node>`, which is then stored in RRD files.

    * :ref:`munin-graph` is run by :ref:`munin-cron`.
 It generates
-     metadata used by :ref:`munin-cgi-graph`.
+     meta-data used by :ref:`munin-cgi-graph`.
 If graph_strategy is set to "cron", it generates static graphs in PNG format.

    * :ref:`munin-limits` is run by :ref:`munin-cron`.
 It notifies any